gregkroon/HarnessKustomizePlugin/README.md

 - HarnessKustomizePluginScript-GIT-HTTPS (HTTPS Plugin script for addition to your workflow)
 - HarnessKustomizePluginScript-GIT-SSH (SSH Plugin script for addition to your workflow)

+# GIT SSH and GIT HTTPS pre-requsites

+If using GIT ssh , ssh public key should be available and working on the delegate home user (delegate profiles are good for this)
+If using HTTPS

 # Harness configuration (Delegate)

 Directory with the following path /root/K_PLUGINS/kustomize/plugin/version1/harnesskustomizeplugin must exist the workflow will create a plugin script here called HarnessKustomizePlugin